Camp Goodtimes Documents

 LIT Program Application

-Campers age 17 years of age may choose to spend their last year at camp participating in the Leader in Training (LIT) Program.
+Campers age 17 years of age may choose to spend their last year at camp participating in the Leader in Training (LIT) Program; at the camp director's discretion 16 year olds may apply.
 This program allows participants to take on leadership roles at camp that they can build off of when they return to school/life.
 This is a competitive program and requires a separate application in addition to the standard Camp Goodtimes camper application.